jodynichols/appdynamics-webflux-instrumentation/README.md

 # AppDynamics WebFlux Instrumentation

 ## Use Case
-Enables HTTP Requests to and from WebFlux components.
+Enables HTTP Requests to and from WebFlux components using the AppDynamics iSDK.

 ### NOTE: